obx sandbar living monthly market update

 SINGLE FAMILY RESIDENTIAL:

-• December residential sales volume vs. November was up almost 35%
+April residential sales volume vs. March was up 43.2%

-• Multiple offer situations are fairly flat year-over year; however, disclosed multiple offers for December 2025 were down almost 21% versus November.
-Multiple offers are not a required disclosure in our MLS, but it will be interesting to see whether this was an isolated event or if multiple offers will continue to trend downward as we head into the new year.
-As always, multiple offer situations are heavily influenced by positioning in the market from the outset, as well as by area and town, so be sure to watch our monthly stats videos on YouTube for more insight!
+Multiple offer situations are down 6% year-over year, but up 43% April vs. March!
+While multiple offers are not a required disclosure in our MLS, they are heavily influenced by positioning in the market from the outset, as well as by area and town, so be sure to watch our monthly stats videos on YouTube for more insight!

-• As we’ve said before, it’s critical for sellers to price and position your home correctly from the outset.
+As we’ve said before, it’s critical for sellers to price and position your home correctly from the outset.
 What does that mean?
-Follow the comparable sales and trends for your specific neighborhood and follow your trusted agent’s guidance on staging and making your home as attractive as possible to buyers.
-If you think selling is in your future, please don’t hesitate to contact me to discuss your options.
-While the weather outside might still be frightful, make no mistake - the spring selling season has arrived on the Outer Banks!
-It’s the perfect time to get ahead of the market if you’re considering selling.
+Follow the recent comparable sales and trends for your specific neighborhood and follow your trusted agent’s guidance on staging and making your home as attractive as possible to buyers.
+If you think selling is in your future, please don’t hesitate to contact me to discuss your options (and be sure to watch my video, Top 10 Things that are Irrelevant when Pricing an Outer Banks Property)!

-• For our buyers, keep in mind that if you’re waiting for a price reduction on your dream home, there’s a good chance that others are, too, and you might still wind up in multiple offers on a home that’s been on the market a while!
+For our buyers, keep in mind that if you’re waiting for a price reduction on your dream home, there’s a good chance that others are, too, and you might still wind up in multiple offers on a home that’s been on the market a while (it does happen and we experienced this phenomenon recently!).
+For more food for thought, watch my latest buyer video, What Should I Offer on an Outer Banks Home?.

 Now, let's look at month-over-month:

-• Median sale price for all Residential property sold in the month of December was $635,000, down 9% versus November ‘25.
+Median sale price for all Residential property sold in the month of April was $750.000, up 13.6% versus March.

-• We’re seeing a reduction in cash buyers (down 3.3%) and disclosed multiple offers (down around 1%) year over year (keep in mind that multiple offers are not a required disclosure in our MLS).
+We continue to see a reduction in cash buyers (down 2.7%) and disclosed multiple offers (down 6%) year over year (keep in mind that multiple offers are not a required disclosure in our MLS).

 RESIDENTIAL LOTS AND LAND:

-• YTD residential land sales units are down 9% versus YTD 2024.
+YTD residential land sales units down 11% versus YTD 2025.

-YTD residential land sales dollars are down 6% versus YTD 2024.
+YTD residential land sales dollars also down 11% versus YTD 2025.

-• December residential land sales units were down 26% versus November ‘25.
+April residential land sales units were up 22% versus March.

-• December residential land sales dollars were down 50% versus November ‘25.
+April residential land sales dollars were up 5% versus March.

 inventory analysis

-• Drilling down, only 71 new listings hit the market in December 2025, with 27% of those properties already sold or under contract.
+Drilling down, 183 new listings hit the market in April 2026, with 31.2% of those properties already sold or under contract.

-• Average days on market for these is 1; median days on market is 1 (can’t get any faster than that!).
+Average days on market for these is 4; median days on market is 2 (the good stuff continues to move fast!).

-• 3 of those listings have already closed as of 12/31; of those, one was a cash purchase and one disclosed multiple offers (disclosure of multiple offers is not required by our MLS).
+4 of those listings has already closed as of 4/30; 2 of those were cash transactions, and 1 was a disclosed multiple offer situation (as a reminder, disclosure of multiple offers is not required by our MLS).

 If you’d like to get more hyper-local with your neighborhood or area, please feel free to contact me!